Is Notre Dame a Jesuit?

 The Society of Jesus – more commonly known as the Jesuits – is a Catholic order of priests and brothers founded by St. Ignatius Loyola, a Spanish soldier-turned-mystic who worked to find “God in all things.”

-Is Duke a Jesuit school?
+Is Villanova a rich kid school?